4th of July Fireworks Safety

 Examples of illegal fireworks include firecrackers, bottle or skyrockets, Roman candles and chasers.

 Always remember, under Oregon law officials may seize illegal fireworks and fine offenders up to $500 per violation.
 Any person misusing fireworks or whose fireworks cause damage may be required to pay for the resulting damage caused by the fire or other damage, such as injuries to people or pets.
-Parents can be liable for damage caused by fireworks that were lit by their children.
+Parents, too, are liable for fireworks damage caused by their children.
 Costs may include assessed fines as well as costs of suppressing the fire by the fire department.

 When using fireworks, the following safety procedures should always be followed: